carfi/yatt/README.md

 # yatt
+Yet Another Time Tracking Tool.

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+At the moment this project is a simple skeleton generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.

 ## Build & development